Safari experts & storytellers. Since 1991

 Simon Espley - CEO, Africa Geographic

-Our curated walking safaris are not the brief interpretive morning walk, offered by many traditional safari lodges to complement game drives (which are also fantastic experiences, by the way).
-Instead, the goal is to cover a good amount of ground and to explore beyond the usual tourist haunts.
+Walking safaris range from a one or two-hour outing during your traditional safari to complement game drives to curated walking safaris where the goal is to cover a good amount of ground and to explore beyond the usual tourist haunts.
 You should be prepared to spend several hours walking, possibly most of the morning or afternoon.
 The pace is slow, and the terrain is easy, but you should be in good walking shape.

 This is not a route march, so every excuse to stop is taken, from bird-watching to wondering at a spider packing up her dew-drenched web after a night of hunting, or watching lions hunt buffalo or elephants playing in a muddy waterhole.